Neighbors Helping Neighbors Grow – July 2024

 Serving Williamsburg, James City, Charles City, Upper York, and New Kent

-We can’t change the weather, but we can make small changes to make our plantings more resilient.
-Drought-tolerant gardening strategies can help us enjoy beautiful, abundant gardens throughout the year with little or no supplemental watering.
-Read more to learn about techniques and strategies here ...
+We can’t change the weather, but we can make our plantings more resilient.
+Drought-tolerant gardening strategies help us enjoy our gardens with little or no supplemental watering.
+Read Part 2 here ...

 Landscaping with Herbs